nicolasochem/tzip/proposals/tzip-15/tzip-15.md

 ## Summary

-TZIP-15 proposes a standard for a transferlist interface: a lighteight permission schema suitable for asset allocation and transfer.
+TZIP-15 proposes a standard for a transferlist interface: a lightweight permission schema suitable for asset allocation and transfer.

 This schema is versatile and can either be used as part of a token contract (i.e. in a _monolith_ configuration) or as a separate contract that's